gofynd/fdk-store/markdown/configuration/internal_/type-aliases/type-alias.Domain.md

 > `optional` **\_id**: `string`

-- The unique identifier (24-digit Mongo Object ID) of the sales channel domain
+- The unique identifier (24-digit Mongo Object ID) of the sales channel domain.

 ***